IC has a version of the C function printf for formatted

 printf("Value is %f\n", n);

-is used to format the printing of floating
+The special form %f is used to format the printing of floating

 point number.